MoritzWag/DeepSurvival/README.md

 3. Clone this repository
 4. Install the required packages via `pip install -r requirements.txt`
 5. Install the local package `src` as described above.
+6. Install: `pip install git+https://github.com/MoritzWag/LPDN.git` (this is a prerequisite to calculate [DSAP](https://arxiv.org/pdf/1903.10992.pdf)).
+This, however, is currently in a development stage.

 ## Run Experiments